Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Abstract

 \section{Abstract}

-Bayesian neural networks (BNN) promise to combine the predictive performance of neural networks with principled uncertainty modeling important for safety-critical systems and decision making.
-However, posterior uncertainty estimates depend on the choice of prior, and finding informative priors in weight-space has proven difficult.
-This has motivated variational inference (VI) methods that pose priors directly on the function generated by the BNN rather than on weights.
+Bayesian neural networks (BNN) promise to combine the predictive performance of neural networks with principled uncertainty modeling crucial for safety-critical systems and decision making.
+However, posterior uncertainties depend on the choice of prior, and finding informative priors in weight-space has proven difficult.
+This has motivated variational inference (VI) methods that pose priors directly on the function represented by the BNN rather than on weights.
 In this paper, we address a fundamental issue with such function-space VI approaches pointed out by \citet{burt2020understanding}, who showed that the objective function (ELBO) is negative infinite for most priors of interest.
-Our solution builds on \emph{generalized} VI~\citep{knoblauch2019generalized} with the regularized KL divergence~\citep{quang2019regularizedKL} and is, to the best of our knowledge, the first well-defined variational objective for function-space inference in BNNs with Gaussian process (GP) priors.
-Experiments show that our method incorporates the properties specified by the GP prior on synthetic and small real-world data sets, and provides competitive uncertainty estimates for regression, classification and out-of-distribution detection compared to BNN baselines with both function and weight-space priors.
+Our solution builds on \emph{generalized} VI with the regularized KL divergence and is, to the best of our knowledge, the first well-defined variational objective for inference in BNNs with Gaussian process (GP) priors.
+Experiments show that our method successfully incorporates the properties specified by the GP prior, and that it provides competitive uncertainty estimates for regression, classification and out-of-distribution detection compared to BNN baselines with both function and weight-space priors.